Slaty egret

-The slaty egret (Egretta vinaceigula) is a small, dark egret.
+The slaty egret (Egretta vinaceigula) is a small, dark egret found in southern Africa.
 It is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.
 It is classified as Vulnerable, the biggest threat being habitat loss.

 Description

 Until 1971, the slaty egret and more widespread black egret Egretta ardesiaca were thought to be colour morphs of the same species but the slaty egret shows consistent features which separate it from the black egret.
 These are the yellow legs and the vinous brown throat of the slaty egret, which extends down right onto the belly in immature birds.
 The slaty egret does not display the characteristic "mantling" behaviour of the black egret.

 Distribution and population

 The slaty egret lives in south-central Africa.
 The largest populations are found in Zambia and Botswana.
 In Zambia there are maybe 500 to 1,000 individuals, mainly found at Liuwa Plain National Park, Kafue Flats and Lake Bangweulu in some years but there are no confirmed breeding records.
 In northern Botswana there is a population of probably over 2,000 birds, mainly in the vicinity of the Okavango Delta and Chobe River.
 In this area there are at least 10 known colonies.
 This population extends into northern Namibia where an estimated 300 birds can be found the Chobe floodplain and Caprivi Strip.
 There is a single confirmed report of unsuccessful nesting in the Nylsvley Nature Reserve in the Limpopo Province of South Africa.
 It is more nomadic when not breeding, and has been recorded in Democratic Republic of Congo, Zimbabwe, and rarely in northern South Africa.
 In Mozambique its presence on the Zambezi Delta has not been confirmed and it may occur in Angola and possibly Malawi.
 Slaty egrets are almost always found in small numbers, e.g. rarely more than c.
 100, the world population is probably in the order of 3,000 to 5,000 individuals.